Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Pelvic contact with the floor or a prop (such as a bolster) helps the spinal movement happen from the tailbone up

 How to: Start in a seated cross-legged position.
 If you feel any rounding in your lower back or tension in your hip flexors, roll or fold a blanket and sit on the edge of it so your hips are higher than your knees.
-Interlace your hands in front of you and, on an inhalation, reach your arms toward the sky, pressing through the palms of your hands.
-Gently arch through your back and open across your chest.
+Interlace your hands in front of you and, as you inhale, reach your arms toward the ceiling, pressing through the palms of your hands.
+Gently arch through your back and open across your chest in a seated version of Cow Pose.

 Why it works: